 Whole grains and legumes

 Grains and legumes can be an excellent source of nutritional elements.
 Indeed, they are rich in group B vitamins, such as vitamin B5, B6 et B9, essential for maintaining perfectly healthy skin.
 They are also rich in zinc, iron, selenium and magnesium.
-For cereals, most of the nutrients are found in the husk, so it is more interesting to focus on whole or semi whole grains to enjoy all their benefits.
+For cereals, the majority of nutrients are found in the husk, so it is more interesting to focus on whole or semi whole grains to enjoy all their benefits.

 Avocado is an oleaginous fruit, that is to say rich in fat.
 It indeed provides an interesting amount of fatty acids beneficial to the skin, in particular omega 3, 6 and 9 which allow to nourish in depth.
 It is also a good source of Vitamin E.